USharma002/USharma002.github.io/content/posts/transformer-model.md

   <em>Input embeddings showing 9 tokens each with 768-dimensional vectors</em>
 </p>

-Since the model contains not recurrence and no convolution, in order for model to make use of the sequence, we must inject some information about the relative or absolute position of tolens in the sequence.
+Since the model contains not recurrence and no convolution, in order for model to make use of the sequence, we must inject some information about the relative or absolute position of tokens in the sequence.
 To this end, we add "positional encodings" to the input embeddings element wise as:

 $$X = X + PE, \quad X, PE \in \mathbb{R}^{T\times d_{model}}$$